stadelmanma/netl-ap-map-flow/examples/bulk-run-example.rst

 The format the BulkRun class expects its parameters to be in is not the most convenient for a user to manually create, this function was designed to address that issue.
 The raw format the BulkRun class expects its inputs to be in is a dictionary specifying the aperture map file, a dictionary of parameters to vary and a dictionary storing filename formats.
 The structure is required to simplify code when running maps but is inherently inflexible in the presence of running many maps with mostly the same formats and parameters.

 The method accepts three arguments :code:`process_input_tuples(input_tuples, default_params=None, default_name_format=None)`.
 The fist argument is a list of tuples, the next two are dictionaries defining the default values for each map being run.
-BulkRun simulation settings have the follow input resolution order:
+BulkRun simulation settings have the following input resolution order:

  1. Hard-coded model defaults
  2. Values in the initial input file used to instantiate the class